JetBrains/jetbrains_guide/src/pages/tips/navbar-speed-search/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=lr1IX8qAqdU'
 leadin: |
+    *Want to quickly select a file in a directory, without the mouse?*

     Want to really move fast through listings?
 Speed search is the all-purpose facility for narrowing to what you're looking for.
 Parts of strings, punctuation, file extensions...whatever it takes to filter down the list.

 ---

+Fourth in a six-part series on the Navigation Bar. *Previous:* [Open File With Navigation Bar](../navbar-open-file) | *Next:* [Create New File With Navigation Bar](../navbar-create-file)

 We've discussed getting into the flow by reducing UI clutter and being keyboard-focused.
 We're using the Navigation Bar on-demand to get to targets